AFD-Illinois/iharm3d/paper/paper.md

 As the length of this list illustrates, the field of GRMHD simulation is now well established, and many codes now exist to serve different needs.
 These codes can be distinguished by the trade-offs they make in prioritizing speed, simplicity, and generality, with the latter encompassing, e.g., support for dynamical spacetimes, adaptive mesh refinement, or higher-order integration schemes.

-In particular, `iharm3D` development focuses on providing the simplest and fastest possible code capable of simulating the original systems of interest when designing HARM, even at the cost of features aimed at more general applicability.
-It provides a fast and scalable modern implementation of HARM, but maintains the conventions and simple structure of the original described in @gammie_harm:_2003.
-The result is a code relatively easy to understand and modify, yet capable of running simulations at state-of-the-art scale.
+In particular, `iharm3D` aims to be a simple and fast code capable of simulating the original systems of interest when designing HARM, even at the cost of features aimed at more general applicability.
+It provides a fast and scalable update to HARM, but maintains the conventions and structure of the original described in @gammie_harm:_2003.
+The result is a code that is relatively easy to understand and modify, yet capable of running simulations at state-of-the-art scale.

 # Implementation Notes

 In MHD, uncorrected discretization errors inevitably lead to violations of the no-monopoles condition $\nabla \cdot B = 0$.
 As in the original HARM implementation, `iharm3D` uses the "Flux-CT" scheme for cell-centered constrained transport outlined in @toth_b0_2000.

 `iharm3D` also retains numerical evaluation of all metric-dependent quantities, allowing trivial modification of the coordinate system or background spacetime so long as the line element is available in analytic form.
-This can be used as a form of static mesh refinement, since the coordinates can be adapted to place resolution in areas of interest (e.g., an accretion disk midplane).
+This can be used as a form of static mesh refinement, since the coordinates can be adapted to place resolution in areas of interest (e.g., near the accretion disk midplane).

 In GRMHD, "conserved" variables (energy and momentum densities) are complicated analytic functions of "primitive" variables (density, pressure, and velocity).
-Conserved variables are stepped forward in time and then inversion to primitives is done numerically. `iharm3d` uses the "$1D_W$" scheme outlined in @noble_primitive_2006.
+Conserved variables are stepped forward in time and then inversion to primitives is done numerically. `iharm3D` uses the "$1D_W$" scheme outlined in @noble_primitive_2006.

 As the equations of ideal GRMHD are rescalable, any consistent set of units may be chosen to evolve them in the code.
-For numerical stability, we choose units in which $GM = c = 1$, and scale the density such that the densest zone in the initial conditions has $\rho = 1$.
-The mass and length are rescaled in post-processing to reflect the particular system under study.
+For numerical stability, when simulating accretion systems we choose units in which $GM = c = 1$ with $M$ the mass of the central object, and scale the density of the initial conditions such that the maximum value of $\rho$ is $1$.

-To model a collisionless plasma, `iharm3D` implements an optional scheme that provides a means of tracking and partitioning dissipation into ions and electrons (@ressler_electron_2015).
-Currently the code implements five heating models: those of @howes_prescription_2010, @kawazura_thermal_2019, @werner_non-thermal_2018, @rowan_electron_2017, and @sharma_electron_2007.
+To model a collisionless plasma, `iharm3D` implements an optional means of tracking and partitioning dissipation into ions and electrons (@ressler_electron_2015).
+Currently the code implements five different heating models, described in @howes_prescription_2010, @kawazura_thermal_2019, @werner_non-thermal_2018, @rowan_electron_2017, and @sharma_electron_2007.

 To avoid catastrophic failures caused by discretization error, especially in low density regions, fluid variables are bounded at the end of each step.
-Typical `iharm3D` bounds in black hole accretion problems are enforced as follows:
+Typically, the bounds in black hole accretion problems are enforced as follows:

-- Density $\rho > 10^{-6} k$, for $k \equiv \frac{1}{r^2 (1 + r/10)}$, with radius $r$ in units of gravitational radius $r_g$ of the central object,
+- Density $\rho > 10^{-6} k$, for $k \equiv \frac{1}{r^2 (1 + r/10)}$, with $r$ the radial coordinate,
 - Internal energy density $u > 10^{-8} k^{\gamma}$ where $\gamma \equiv$ adiabatic index,
 - $\rho$ and $u$ are incremented until $\sigma \equiv \frac{2 P_b}{\rho} < 400$ and $\beta \equiv \frac{P_{gas}}{P_b} > 2.5 \times 10^{-5}$ where $P_b \equiv \frac{b^2}{2}$ is the magnetic pressure,
 - $\rho$ is incremented until $\frac{u}{\rho} < 100$,